grolang/gro/README.md

 Run `gro execute src/github.com/grolang/samples/goByEg1.gro` to both format one of the supplied gro code samples, and run it..

-Run `gro repl` to run the REPL.
+Run `gro repl` to run the rudimentary REPL.

 ## Rationale

-The Gro syntax is an extension of Go's, parsed by a modified edition of the new recursive descent parser shipped in Go 1.6.
-The `parser`, `scanner`, and `cmd/gofmt` packages were copied and modified, and the `golang.org/x/tools/go/ast/astutil` package copied.
+The Gro syntax is an extension of Go's, parsed by a modified edition of the recursive descent parser shipped in Go 1.6.
+The `parser`, `scanner`, and `cmd/gofmt` packages were cloned and modified, and the `golang.org/x/tools/go/ast/astutil` package copied.

-Because Go source is an unambiguous LR(1)-parsed context-free syntax and Go's regexp library is a strict regular expression syntax, we generate Go and regexp source rather than a lower level target such as an AST.

 Cloning parts of this code (while adhering to the license restrictions) to create other scripting languages for Go is encouraged.
-The primary focus for my own work on this fork of the codebase (i.e. Gro) remains that of showcasing Unicode in the language grammar.
+The primary focus for my own work on this fork of the codebase (i.e. Gro) remains that of showcasing Unihan, and later other Unicode characters, in the language grammar.

-Gro has the purpose of generating discussion on which Unihan should map to which keyword, special identifier, and package in Go, in both China and Japan.
-If one standard repertoire of Unihan is eventually adopted under the control of some other party/s, then the author encourages others to clone, modify, and promote their own editions and clones of Gro.
-My choice of Unihan are only interim because native Chinese and Japanese speakers will make the final choices.